minerbadd/MUSE/data/muse/docs/lib/field.md

 --:> fieldCommands: _For CLI_ -> :`[fieldOpName: ":", ranger: ":",  firstPlot: #:?, lastPlot: #:??]`
 --:+ _The second entry, `ranger` in `fieldCommands` is a string which may simply be a name for a `range`, (a kind of `place`)._
 --:+ _If so, the range name gets the range's features dictionary and the field file name to load (keyed as `features.fields`)._
---:+ _It could also be a string specifying the name of a farm and a field name in that farm (separated by a colon)._
+--:+ _It could also be a string specifying the name of a farm and a farm field name in that farm (separated by a colon)._
 --:+ _If so, the farm name specifies the farm's `range` and so the farm range's features dictionary._
 --:+ _The `fields` entry in that dictionary is itself a dictionary, keyed by the farm's field name to specify its range name._
 --:+ _With the proper range name in hand, either directly as above, or from the farm, the field file to load is specified._